vmware-tanzu/velero/site/content/docs/main/contributions/minio.md

     This example assumes that it is running within a local cluster without a volume provider capable of snapshots, so no `VolumeSnapshotLocation` is created (`--use-volume-snapshots=false`).
 You may need to update AWS plugin version to one that is [compatible](https://github.com/vmware-tanzu/velero-plugin-for-aws#compatibility) with the version of Velero you are installing.

-    Additionally, you can specify `--use-restic` to enable restic support, and `--wait` to wait for the deployment to be ready.
+    Additionally, you can specify `--use-node-agent` to enable File System Backup support, and `--wait` to wait for the deployment to be ready.

     This example also assumes you have named your Minio bucket "velero".